 Taken that, Germans often value quality of life more than economic success.
 Companies will not put pressure on your shoulders or give you unachievable goals.
 If you are staying late, your boss will even ask you why and tell you to go home.
 Germans believe that work is better done if it’s enjoyable, and I agree!
 Yet salaries in Germany are often a bit lower than in other countries, like the UK, especially in Berlin (overall salaries in Hamburg, Munich, and Frankfurt are often higher than in Berlin).

 Still, you will find people all over the world moving to Germany to work.
-I even have two colleagues from the USA that chose Germany as their new home.
+I even have two colleagues from the USA who chose Germany as their new home.
 The German government and labour policies are very open to foreigners, especially if you are a highly skilled worker.

 German Efficiency